visioninhope/foundationallm/docs/deployment/deployment-starter.md

 # Deployment - Standard

 Foundationa**LLM** deploys into your own Azure Subscription.
-By default it will deploy to Azure Container Apps (ACA) that make it fast to get started.
+By default, it will deploy to Azure Container Apps (ACA) that make it fast to get started.
 When you want to deploy to production at scale, you can also deploy to Azure Kubernetes Service (AKS).
-Given that there are Azure Subscription quota limits to the number of Azure OpenAI Service resources you can deploy, you can choose to use an existing Azure OpenAI Service resource instead of a creating a new one with your deployment.
+Given that there are Azure Subscription quota limits to the number of Azure OpenAI Service resources you can deploy, you can choose to use an existing Azure OpenAI Service resource instead of creating a new one with your deployment.

 ## Prerequisites